 And all the time, Frances could never quite forget the charges that had erroneously been brought against him: ‘Although the case was nearly twenty years ago,’ it was reported at the start of the 1970s, ‘he still smarts under the result.’
 At the time, he was touting a non-fiction manuscript titled The Obscenity of Hank Janson.
 That book was never published, though in The Trials of Hank Janson (2005), Steve Holland combined a biography of Frances with the story of the prosecutions of the mid-1950s.

 Frances died in 1989, thirty-five years on from his Old Bailey appearance, having never recaptured the wild success of his early years.

-There’s one footnote to the story, for those with an interest in obscenity trials.
-The prosecuting counsel who came a cropper in the Stephen Frances case was Mervyn Griffith-Jones; and a few years later he was to become famous in the 1960 trial of Lady Chatterley’s Lover, asking whether it was the kind of book the jury would let their wives or servants read.
+There are a couple of footnotes to the story.
+For those with an interest in obscenity trials, it’s worth noting that the prosecuting counsel who came a cropper in the Stephen Frances case was Mervyn Griffith-Jones; a few years later he was to become famous in the 1960 trial of Lady Chatterley’s Lover, asking whether it was the kind of book the jury would let their wives or servants read.

 More significantly, the trial of the publishers led ultimately to the passing of the 1959 Obscene Publications Act.